datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### October 5
+The coronavirus, sadly, is back in our news feeds: In many Western countries, cases are on the rise.
+We made some changes to our article so that we keep offering useful visualizations:
+- moved the excess mortality charts to the bottom of the article.
+- removed many visualizations from the article, including the car/public transport routing charts, lots of maps that show the number of tota cases per county/state/etc. You can still find all these charts and maps in the River; they're linked at the bottom of the article.
+They're also getting updated as frequently as before (every 20min).

 #### June 9
 - Moved all visualizations above our thoughts on responsible data visualizations.
 - Changed the order of visualizations at the top.